 Yes, there are broadly accepted rules for book and chapter titles.

-Punctuation rules for book titles
+General rules for how to punctuate book titles

-#1.
-Always capitalize the first word and the last word of the title.
+1. Always capitalize the first word and the last word of the title.

-#3.
-Always capitalize subordinate conjunctions like as or because.
+3. Always capitalize subordinate conjunctions like, as, or because.

-#4.
-Always capitalize a word after a colon.
+4. Always capitalize a word after a colon.

-#5.
-Never capitalize articles, a, an and the unless it is the first word of the title.
+5. Never capitalize articles, a, an, and the, unless it is the first word of the title.

 Tip!
 Beware of using Title Case in Microsoft Word, as it will capitalize every single word in a title.